Kia EV6 new car review

 Summary

-This EV6 took the technology that had impressed us with smaller Kias and evolved it to a level appropriate for a customer looking for a faster, more premium kind of mid-sized EV.
-The result with the EV6 was the Korean brand's most accomplished car to date and a model which today looks just as competitive as it did at launch, thanks to this well-judged package of mid-term updates.
+In its original form, this EV6 took the technology that had impressed us with smaller Kias and evolved it to a level appropriate for a customer looking for a faster, bigger, better quality kind of mid-sized EV.
+The result was the Korean brand's most accomplished car to date and a model which today looks almost as appealing as it did at launch, thanks to this well-judged package of mid-term updates.

 + More